harleydutton/Tabula-Rasa/tabula-rasa.md

 Character Points, also known as CP, are a resource used by players throughout the game to take new Skills and Flavor and level up existing skills.
 The suggested starting character points for a setting is basically a recommendation for starting level.
 If characters start with 30 CP rather than 25 they will be a little stronger on average.
 There is usually a positive correlation between the number of mandatory skills in a setting and the starting CP.

 ## Common/Available skills
 Available skills are skills that every character in a setting has access to.
 Any character can learn these skills with storyteller approval either at character creation or during the story.
 Players are encouraged to suggest additions to the list of available skills for the setting.
 Available skills are where characters get their options for interesting actions.
-A few examples of available skills are `swordfighting`, `necromancy`, `seduction`, and `piloting`.
+A few examples of available skills are `sword-fighting`, `necromancy`, `seduction`, and `piloting`.
 Available skills can be purchased with CP at character creation and during the story by any character.
 Characters do not need to have every available skill.

 ## Mandatory Skills
 Mandatory skills are those that every character must have to be make sure they will not have checks that they should be able to roll but cannot.
 For instance, `seeing` and `hearing` are both skills almost every humanoid character should have so that they can perceive the game world.
 Every character must have one level in every mandatory skill but can take more levels if they wish.